-Notification of Missing Person: If a member of the the Academy community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify:
+Notification of Missing Person: If a member of the Academy community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify:

 - 1. Cranbrook Security & Safety, (248)645-3170 (3170 on campus phones); or - 2.
-Assistant Registrar + Student Services Coordinator, (248)645-3306 (3306 on campus phones).
+Dean of Student Services, (248) 645-3306 (3306 on campus phones).

-Report: If Security & Safety is contacted, the Director of Security & Safety will immediately inform the Assistant Registrar + Student Services Coordinator (and vice versa).
-The Assistant Registrar + Student Services Coordinator will generate a missing persons report and investigate.
+Report: If Security & Safety is contacted, the Director of Security & Safety will immediately inform the Dean of Student Services (and vice versa).
+The Dean of Student Services will generate a missing persons report and investigate.
 Security & Safety will assist as necessary.

-Action: After investigating the missing person report, should the Assistant Registrar + Student Services Coordinator determine that the student is missing and has been missing for more than 24 hours, the Academy will notify the student's missing persons contact (if any) and will request that Security & Safety notify Bloomfield Hills Police Department no later than 24 hours after the student is determined to be missing.
+Action: After investigating the missing person report, should the Dean of Student Services determine that the student is missing and has been missing for more than 24 hours, the Academy will notify the student's missing persons contact (if any) and will request that Security & Safety notify Bloomfield Hills Police Department no later than 24 hours after the student is determined to be missing.

 Students residing in on-campus housing will have the option to identify an individual to be contacted by the Academy in the event the student is missing for more than 24 hours; this contact information will be confidential.
 If a student has identified such an individual, the Academy will notify that individual no later than 24 hours after the student is determined to be missing.
-Students who wish to identify a confidential contact can do so by completing a Missing Persons Contact Form in the Academy's Administration Office.
+Students who wish to identify a confidential contact can do so by completing a Missing Persons Contact Form in the Academy's Administration Office or as part of the Fall Registration form.